Leather 101: How To Stamp and Carve Leather For Beginners

 - Stamping Sets

-- Mallet: Wood or rawhide (do not use a metal hammer, it will damage your tools)
+- Mallet or Maul: Do not use a metal hammer, it will damage your tools

 - Tracing Paper

 - Marble slab: Highly recommended but not an absolute must, a very hard surface is sufficient.
 Granite will also work.
 Any surface without a lot of bounce back will ensure your tools stay where you need them.

 There are thousands of stamping/carving tools that an artist can use to create their design on their leather.
-However, as a beginner, these are the most popular tools you may want to start with a small set to get the hang of the basic process!
+However, as a beginner, you may want to start with a small set to get the hang of the basic process!